 $1 Feeds a child for 2 days

 I am proud to announce the launch of F4AZ.
-My name is Rachel Wagner, I am the Head Director of Food 4 Africa Zimbabwe.
+My name is Rachel Wagner, I am the Director of Food 4 Africa Zimbabwe.
 I have been a part of the F4A family for years.
-My background is in business and for the past 5 years was the CEO of Aubio Life Sciences, a Life Science Company, owned by John Paul DeJoria (Patron Tequila and Paul Mitchell Hair Systems).
+My background is in business and for the past 5 years I was the CEO of Aubio Life Sciences, a Life Science Company, owned by John Paul DeJoria (Patron Tequila and Paul Mitchell Hair Systems).
 As this pandemic came along, I have been able to reflect on where I want to allocate my time.
 Along with other business ventures to come, I wanted to make sure F4AZ was included in my efforts.
-I have made a commitment to giving back to a country I hold dear to heart..
-I want to apply my skills to a cause.
-After spending time from L.os Angeles and South Afirca for about 13 years, I found a calling that I can't deny.
+I have made a commitment to giving back to a country I hold dear to my heart.
+After spending time between L.os Angeles and South Africa for about 13 years, I found a calling that I can't deny.
 This organization consists of a small team.
 We believe every one dollar can actually help.
 We will start small and build.
 We will build until we see change.